-- Many patients say they cannot exercise because they have arthritis pain.
-You can do it.
-You just have to find what program is right for you.
-If you don't exercise before surgery, you won't do well after surgery. - If you have medical or heart problems, set up an appointment with your PCP or cardiologist immediately.
-Tell them you want to have a joint replacement and need to be seen for surgical clearance.
+- For you to do well after surgery, you need to prepare yourself physically before surgery. - If you have medical or heart problems, set up an appointment with your PCP or cardiologist immediately.
+Tell them you want to have a joint replacement and need to be seen for surgical clearance..
 The number one reason for delay in your surgery is not getting medically evaluated by your PCP and/or cardiologist soon enough before surgery. - All dental treatment should be completed prior to surgery and you must be medically cleared by your dentist.